 Carrom (or Carom/Karrom) is a game thought to have originated hundreds of years ago in India.
 Some believe it may have come from Burma or even Portugal.
-Where the game originated is not certain but it is certainly a game enjoyed by thousands all over the world today.
+It is not certain where the game originated but it is certainly a game enjoyed by thousands all over the world today.

 Sounds familiar?
 Well it is almost a cross between Snooker (or Billiards) and air hockey (minus the electric air-flow).
 You have nine of the Carrom 'Men' each, and you must pocket all nine as well as the 'Queen' (the red piece) before your opponent.

 Carrom is played using a few pieces of equipment (these are all included in the Garden Games Ltd wooden Carrom Set which can be seen by clicking here).